1. How can I keep a speeding ticket or misdemeanor traffic violation off my record?

 6. Shouldn’t I just pay the ticket in the mail?

 On the backs of most tickets, you will find what is known as the “window fine.”
 The instructions will advise you that you can pay this fine through the mail.
 However, they do not advise you of the effect of paying the ticket.
 If you pay the window fine through the mail, you will be found guilty and, in many cases, the convictions will appear on your driving record.
 You may also see an increase in your insurance rates.
 You should contact an experienced traffic ticket lawyer to discuss your rights.
-An attorney at the Babcock Partners will do their best to work with you to minimize or dismiss your speeding ticket.
+Our attorney will do their best to work with you to minimize or dismiss your speeding ticket.

 7. Do I need a lawyer to help with my speeding ticket?

-A Babcock Partners attorney who defends traffic tickets can assist you in many ways.
+Our firm’s attorney who defends traffic tickets can assist you in many ways.
 We can successfully navigate the myriad of traps in Louisiana law that await the uninitiated.
 Though an attorney cannot guarantee dismissal of a ticket, we can help in many ways to try to prevent your ticket from becoming a conviction on your driving record and help protect your driving privileges and insurance rates.

 8. What happens if I am caught speeding in a school zone?